jdoleary/Spellmasons/docs/TasksCurrent.md

 - Other
     - 2nd algorithm for generating levels
         - see branch 2nd-level-algorithm
-    - Features / Content
-        - Reroll / exchange cards (risk reward style)
-            - like maybe you can reroll but you have one less card to choose from each time
     - [Submit demo to IGN](https://corp.ign.com/submit-a-game)
     - make music play in menu

-- Add codex where you can read about spells and enemies
 ---
-- Need sound effect for bolt, improve bolt animation, consume, conserve, reroll
+- sfx: Need sound effect for bolt, improve bolt animation, consume, conserve, reroll
-- Arrow collisions don't work right when used with target_circle first
+- (fixed?)
+Arrow collisions don't work right when used with target_circle first
-- Capture soul should kill the enemy and animate a soul coming too you.
-- Heat seeking skull with particle effects behind it.
+- content: Heat seeking skull with particle effects behind it.
 You release it and it seeks out the nearest enemy to deal damage
-- early levels are too big, later levels are too small
+- (fixed?) early levels are too big, later levels are too small
 - fix hover styling for perk reroll button
 - single player game overscreen should offer to restart at checkpoint
 - **BIG BUG**: If multiple enemies are targeting an ally unit but it dies in the ranged turn the melee units can attack you without intention warning